 Is place of birth PII?

-Some experts do not consider your place of birth non-sensitive information.
+Some experts consider your place of birth non-sensitive information.
 When added to your name and bank account number, it can become sensitive.

 Is personally identifiable information the same in each state?

 There are both federal and state laws that define and regulate PII.
 Personally identifiable information law may vary across states.
 But federal laws, acts, and organizations protect PII disclosure across the country.
 Additionally, different industries have regulatory organizations that mandate PII handling.
 PII’s meaning is consistently understood in all states, as any data that directly identifies an individual.